TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Deprecation/Index.rst

    $GLOBALS['TYPO3_CONF_VARS']['LOG']['TYPO3']['CMS']['deprecations']['writerConfiguration'][\TYPO3\CMS\Core\Log\LogLevel::NOTICE] = [];

-For more information on how to configure the writting of deprecation logs see :ref:`logging-configuration-writer`.
+For more information on how to configure the writing of deprecation logs see :ref:`logging-configuration-writer`.

 .. _deprecation_finding_calls: